RickyG1024/DFRobot_SHT3x/README.md

  */
 uint8_t  setTemperatureLimitF(float highset, float highclear, float lowset, float lowclear);
 /**
- * @brief Set the relative humidity threshold temperature and the alarm clear humidity(%RH)
+ * @brief Set the relative humidity threshold temperature and the alarm clear humidity(%RH).
  * @param highset High humidity alarm point, when the humidity is greater than this value, the ALERT
  * pin generates an alarm signal.
- * @param highClear High humidity alarm clear point, alarming when the humidity higher than the
+ * @param highClear High humidity alarm clear point, alarming when the humidity higher than the highset,
- * highset, otherwise the alarm signal will be cleared.
+ * otherwise the alarm signal will be cleared.
- * @param lowset: Low humidity alarm point, when the humidity is lower than this value, the ALERT pin
+ * @param lowset Low humidity alarm point, when the humidity is lower than this value,
- * generates an alarm signal.
+ * the ALERT pin generates an alarm signal.
- * @param lowclear: Low humidity alarm clear point, alarming when the humidity lower than the highset,
+ * @param lowclear Low humidity alarm clear point, alarming when the humidity lower than the highset,
  * otherwise the alarm signal will be cleared.
- * @note range: 0 - 100 %RH, highset>highClear>lowclear>lowset。
+ * @note range: 0 - 100 %RH, highset>highClear>lowclear>lowset
  * @return A return to 0 indicates a successful setting.
  */
 uint8_t setHumidityLimitRH(float highset,float highclear, float lowset,float lowclear);